 Red and white make such a glaring contrast, and for an unknown reason, it reminds me of blood on a white cloth.

 This gives me chills.
-There’s something about the bloody redness that agitates me, I can’t just make sense of it.
+There’s something about the bloody redness that agitates me, and I can’t just make sense out of it.

 I pull off the tie hurriedly and put the blue one on instead.
 Sorry to whoever suggested the red tie, but that can’t work.

 I take one last look at the mirror before getting my recorder and slipping it into my pocket, also picking my pen and pad.
-I forcefully had to upgrade from use of pen and paper after encountering a man like Adam whose verbal swiftness left me chasing after his words while trying to document everything, and also battling the urge not to just drop the pen and wallow in the mental pool of sober reflection that Eve’s words on the other hand created.
+I forcefully had to upgrade from use of pen and paper after encountering a man like Adam whose verbal swiftness left me chasing after his words while trying to document everything, all the time battling the urge not to just drop the pen and wallow in the mental pool of sober reflection that Eve’s words on the other hand created.

 I walk out and close the door of my little hut behind me.
 It’s located right in the middle of truth forest, in case you ever want to pay me a visit.

 I begin to transcend to a realm I do not know, and suddenly I wonder why I trust so much, enough to place my life into the palm of the unknown, and to willingly make these mystical journeys that take me to other realms without a guarantee that I would actually get there.

-The journey seems unending and endless for a little while, especially as I am unaware of the passing of time without a working wristwatch.
+The journey seems unending, especially as I am unaware of the passing of time without a working wristwatch.
 Whenever I transcend into these realms, every man made mechanic device I am with automatically stops worki… Oh no!
 How could I have forgotten?
 The recorder would be completely useless where I am going to because it just won’t work too!
 Sigh, seems like I am back to writing with my pen and…

 I suddenly land in a brightly lit space with no signs of a wall or an end around.
 It’s like the room stretches out far beyond the reach of my eyes.